As we navigate the post-COVID world, traditional 9-to-5 offices are increasingly becoming a thing of the past.

 From providing working flexibility to amenities that support focused work, shared coworking spaces can help professionals stay productive.
 Besides, the tech-enabled and secure environment minimized the risk of data breaches.

 The best part?
 Coworking strengthens company culture and colleague camaraderie.
-Coworking stats state that these are the most crucial elements for a successful business.
+Coworking statistics state that these are the most crucial elements for a successful business.

 The Great Resignation is proof working professionals value a positive work environment.
 In fact, 70% of professionals desire to be a part of a workplace that aligns with their professional goals.
 Since coworking offers a collaborative workspace, professionals get ample opportunities for career growth.

 What’s more?
 Research states that the demand for coworking grew 41% from the first to the second quarter of 2021.
-All these factors prove why coworking is here to stay.
+All these factors and the coworking statistics shared in this post prove why this trend is here to stay.

 The working pattern before the pandemic was quite conservative.
 Even the industry leaders followed the traditional 9-to-5 office routine.